muan/deploying-with-now/readme.md

 # Deploying with now

-A simple node server demo for deploying with https://zeit.co/now.
+This documents how to deploy a simple node app to https://zeit.co/now, set up alias, and configure environment variables.
 Check out this test site at https://muan-testing.now.sh.

-As much as I love now.sh, it does have some unexpected quirks.
-This documents my initial needs and solutions found. :)

 ## Steps